aziev/php-memcached-client/readme.md

 $client->delete('foo');
 ```

-By default the client work in synchronous mode.
-But you can let the client work in asynchronous mode:
+By default the client works in synchronous mode but you can let it work asynchronously:

 ```php
 <?php